Sowintuu/voiceAtis/README.md

 ## Bugs and issues
 * Please report bugs via the github issues tab.
-    * It is usefull to attach the logfile from "root/logs".
+    * It is usefull to attach the logfile from the "logs" folder.

 ### Known limitations
 * METAR